“It is a joy to be hidden and disaster not to be found.”

 Sometimes being a human can feel messy and complex.
-It can be hard to sift through all the chaos and unknowns.
-Maybe you’re feeling stuck or ‘in a funk’.
+It can be overwhelming to sift through all the chaos and unknowns.
 Maybe on the surface all feels well, but it’s hard to get at the core of what’s feeling ‘off’.

-There is much to learn about ourselves through the way we relate to (an)other.
+There is so much to learn about ourselves through how we relate to ourselves, others and our collective spaces.
 I believe psychotherapy is an invitation into a deeper relationship with ourselves.

 Relational Psychodynamic Therapy